aburmd/DSAL_Python/README.md

-This repository is going to store all data structures and alogorithms in python language.
-Upon each implementation, we can document the time and space complexity for most of operations like add, remove, select, traverse.
+This repository will house all Python-based data structures and algorithms.
+For most operations such as add, remove, select, and traverse, we can document the time and space complexity for each implementation.